This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

-Whether you want to draw in grayscale, or want to see your colored work in grayscale, there isn’t a magic button in Procreate that will automatically turn everything into shades of gray.
+Whether you want to draw in grayscale, or want to see your multicolored work in grayscale, there isn’t a magic button in Procreate that will automatically turn everything into shades of gray.
 To use grayscale in Procreate, there are a few more steps to take.

 To view your multicolored Procreate art in grayscale, add a new layer to the top of your layers list and fill it with gray.
 Change the blend mode to “Hue” or “Saturation” to view your work in grayscale.
 To draw in grayscale in Procreate, it’s best to use a grayscale color palette.

-Before we get started, it’s important to differentiate whether you actually want to CREATE your work in grayscale, or if you simply want to VIEW your work in grayscale.
+Before we get started, it’s important to differentiate between whether you actually want to CREATE your work in grayscale, or if you simply want to VIEW your work in grayscale.

 Creating your work in grayscale means that you’ll only use black, white, and gray tones for your artwork.
 The final product will be in grayscale.

 Viewing your work in grayscale means that you’ll create a multicolored piece of artwork in Procreate.
 Then, you’ll manipulate it so that you can view it in grayscale.
 You can decide to keep your work in grayscale, but the original will be multicolor.